NotCryze/DevBlog/README.md

     - [X] 2.1 A user should be able to login where something like Id and other important information is saved in session(cookies)
   - [X] 3.
 Logout
     - [X] 3.1 A user should be able to log out to clear the session cookies
-  - [ ] 4.
+  - [X] 4.
 Index page
-    - [ ] 4.1 Display recent blogposts and be able to click on them to see the details of the blogpost like Author, Title, Images, Tags and Comments
+    - [X] 4.1 Display recent blogposts and be able to click on them to see the details of the blogpost like Author, Title, Images, Tags and Comments
-  - [ ] 5.
+  - [X] 5.
 Profile (A page to display a users blogposts and portfolioposts)
-    - [ ] 5.1 Blog
+    - [X] 5.1 Blog
-      - [ ] 5.1.1 CRUD Blogpost
+      - [X] 5.1.1 CRUD Blogpost
-        - [ ] 5.1.1.1 A user should be able to add tags and categories to their post
+        - [X] 5.1.1.1 A user should be able to add tags and categories to their post
-    - [ ] 5.2 Portfolio
+    - [ ] 5.2 Portfolio (Optional)
       - [ ] 5.2.1 A user should be able to add tags and categories to their post
       - [ ] 5.2.2 CRUD Portfoliopost
   - [ ] 6.
 Optional